shpml/fundamentals/07_chapter/02_lesson.md

     $ git commit -m "created a new post.txt file"

-The `-m` option allows you to include a message, describing the changes you made for your collaborators — or your future self.
+The `-m` option allows you to include a message describing the changes you made for your collaborators — or your future self.
 These should be short but descriptive, clearly indicating what changes each commit makes to the project.

 ###The Git Staging Area